 - Number of Trays.
 Most food dehydrator units fall between 4 to 10 trays.
 If you plan on doing a lot of dehydrating and/or have a larger family, you probably want to go bigger.
 Some trays will also fit in the dishwasher, which makes cleanup much faster.

 - Max Trays.
 Most stackable dehydrators include the benefit of being expandable.
 For example, the Presto 06300 comes with 4 trays but it is expandable to 8 trays.
 This is nice if further down the road you really get into dehydrating and start making larger batches.

 - Design.
 A key difference is whether or not the dehydrator uses stack-able trays or shelf trays.
 We lean heavily toward recommending shelf tray food dehydrators.
 This is simply for the reason they generally heat very evenly because of the nature of the horizontal air flow design.
-However, this is not to say there aren’t a few excellent stack-able tray dehydrators out there that can be trusted to dry food competently.
+However, consumers can find a few excellent stackable tray dehydrators out there that can be trusted to dry food competently.

 - Power.
 Ranging from about 125 to 1000 watts, larger units need more power to keep up the temperature.
 Most units go up to 160 degrees Fahrenheit, though some can only reach 130 degrees.

 - Extras.
 Some of the more expensive models have all the bells and whistles.
 These include digital thermometers, automatic timing, interior lighting, and sometimes they come with kits that include things like jerky guns and special non-stick mats.
 Some dehydrator deals will include handbooks or recipe books with their units.